West Valley Mall: History

 Two of the mall's junior anchors closed in the following years - Ross, which moved elsewhere in Tracy in 2012; and Barnes & Noble, which closed in 2013.
 A local furniture store replaced Ross, while Sports Authority supplanted Barnes & Noble in 2014.
 Sports Authority closed only two years later as the result of the company's 2016 bankruptcy filing, and was later replaced by regional fitness chain Fit Republic, which has since closed.

 On December 20, 2013, a shooting was reported at the West Valley Mall near the eastern entrance.
 No injuries were reported from the incident, and the accused shooter was apprehended shortly after the shooting.

 On November 7, 2019, Sears announced it would close its Tracy store (along with 95 others).
 The store closed in February 2020.

 On June 4, 2020, JCPenney announced it would close its Tracy store (along with 153 others) as part of a bankruptcy filing, leaving Target as the mall's remaining original anchor.

 On October 1, 2021, Hobby Lobby opened in the former JCPenney building.

 In 2023, Gohan’s Buffet opened at the former Hometown Buffet site, showcasing over 500 types of food, including Magitrons lobster tails.

 On November 17, 2023, Burlington opened in the building that formerly housed Barnes & Noble, Sports Authority, and Fit Republic.

+On January 8, 2026, Macy's announced that it would be closing as part of a plan to close 14 stores by the end of Q1 2026.